planetfederal/workshops/workshops/geoserver/doc/source/googleearth/view.rst

       Default placemark for a GeoServer feature in Google Earth

-If is possible to customize this placemark description through GeoServer, including adding custom HTML.
+It is possible to customize this placemark description through GeoServer, including adding custom HTML.

 Network Link
 ------------